mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

 set()
 -----

-.. cpp:function:: ColumnStoreDecimal::bool set(int64_t value)
+.. cpp:function:: bool ColumnStoreDecimal::set(int64_t value)

    Sets the decimal to an supplied integer value.

    :param value: The value to set
    :returns: Always returns ``true``

-.. cpp:function:: ColumnStoreDecimal::bool set(std::string& value)
+.. cpp:function:: bool ColumnStoreDecimal::set(std::string& value)

    Sets the decimal to the contents of a supplied :cpp:type:`std::string` value (such as ``"3.14159"``).

    :param value: The value to set
    :returns: ``true`` if the conversion was successful or ``false`` if it failed

-.. cpp:function:: ColumnStoreDecimal::bool set(double value)
+.. cpp:function:: bool ColumnStoreDecimal::set(double value)

    Sets the decimal to the contents of a supplied :cpp:type:`std::string` value (such as ``"3.14159"``).